 - Work out if they’re guiding customers along the path to purchase

-- See which attributes of the campaign and the advertisements which make up the campaign are the most effective
+- See which attributes of the campaign and the advertisements are the most effective

 The control versus exposed method helps brands quantify the impact of their advertising over various time periods.

-What’s more, combining advertising effectiveness with our audience validation solution makes it possible to receive daily updates about the reach of your campaign.
+What’s more, combining advertising effectiveness with our audience validation solution makes it possible to receive daily updates about the reach of your campaign on our platform.

 End-to-end campaign measurement in practice

-The insights revealed during this process helped them ‘close the loop’; they had the passive and active data they needed to back themselves.
-This meant Fullsix could demonstrate to the brand how to asteer the next advertising activation towards an even better future for the brand.
+The insights revealed during this process helped them ‘close the loop’ because they had the passive and active data they needed to back themselves.
+This meant Fullsix could demonstrate to the brand how to steer the next advertising activation towards an even better future for the brand.

-And in today’s competitive landscape, clued up brands are the ones that will stand the test of time.
+In today’s competitive landscape, clued-up brands are the ones that will stand the test of time.

 There’s no other way for brands to gain a 360-degree view without running research that proves the value of the investment.